 If a child is in KS2, they will be reminded of the correct uniform.
 If in KS1 or EYFS, the parents will be reminded of the correct uniform.
-Correct spare uniform may be offered to be worn in school.

 Where there is consistent disregard of the uniform policy, parents will be contacted by the headteacher to discuss the reasons why the policy has not been followed.
 Support will be offered on a case-by-case basis to ensure all children have access to the correct uniform.